- Tell me more about Jackson Street Youth Services

 Our staff members are not certified counselors and are not able to assist families with counseling needs.
 However, we make referrals to other counseling agencies if the family needs counseling services.
 Jackson Street staff are trained and very capable of providing youth and families with mediation services to help defuse a situation and allow everyone to return to a safe and stable home.
 All staff are trained in Non-Violent Crisis Intervention, Life Space Crisis Intervention, Collaborative Problem Solving, ACIST (suicide intervention), active listening, and basic mediation.

 What other services do you provide to youth and families?

-- Individual Case Management: Youth who stay in shelter more than 72 hours are provided with a case manager who will work with them to set and accomplish a variety of individualized goals.
+- Individual Case Management: Youth who stay in the shelter for more than 72 hours are provided with a case manager who will work with them to set and accomplish a variety of individualized goals.
 These trained staff members can also work with the family to ensure a safe and healthy situation at home when the youth returns.